qinqin-yu/gonococcus_opa_diversity/opa_diversity_snakemake/README.md

 ## To run
 1. Deposit complete genomes into the directory `input_data/complete_genome_assemblies/`.
 2. Submit job using `sbatch start_snakemake.sh` from the main directory.

+## Subdirectory structure

+### workflow/
+This subdirectory contains the code organized into:
+`rules/`: contains the Snakemake rules
+`scripts/`: contains the scripts that the rules depend on `notebooks/`: contains the Jupyter notebooks for downstream analysis using outputs from the Snakemake pipeline (mostly making figures)
+`envs/`: contains the conda environment files used in the Snakemake pipeline `Snakefile`: the Snakefile that incorporates the different snakemake rule files and looks for the appropriate overall outputs

+### input_data/
+This subdirectory is where the pipeline looks for input genomes and where the genome metadata are located.
+The input genomes are not included in the GitHub repository due to file size limits, but can be found at (insert NCBI Bioproject).
+The directory is organized as follows:

 ## Manual scripts
 The following parts of the analysis must be run manually: